 It’s hard to imagine a jobsite without the reciprocating saw’s helpful blade.
 But if you were a tradesman before Milwaukee introduced the first Sawzall in 1951, you used a hand saw with a lot of elbow grease.
 Electric hack saws changed the jobsite for the better forever.
 Yet the design remained nearly unchanged for almost 70 years.
-The evolution started with small pocket recip saws and has found its way to the higher powered class with the Bosch 18V Compact Reciprocating Saw.
+The evolution started with small pocket recip saws and has found its way to the higher-powered class with the Bosch 18V Compact Reciprocating Saw.

-If you see a picture of the first reciprocating saws, you might think you’re looking at a modern day saw, except for the black-and-white photograph and old-time garb of the tradesmen.
+If you see a picture of the first reciprocating saws, you might think you’re looking at a modern-day saw, except for the black-and-white photograph and old-time garb of the tradesmen.
 Traditional reciprocating saws are corded, two-handed tools you hold like a rifle, save for the shoulder stock.
 It’s true that battery technology has cut the cord in many cases, but the saws still remained balanced for two hands and too heavy for just one hand use.

 We saw 12-volt models like Milwaukee’s M12 Fuel Hackzall change the design to a more compact saw that you could use with one hand.
-They actually preceded that model with a larger version for the 18-volt platform and now Bosch JS followed suit.
+They actually preceded that model with a larger version for the 18-volt platform and now Bosch followed suit.
 What I need to find out is whether or not this design is going to be more useful in tough applications and if it can reduce the fatigue my crew normally feels from using a standard recip.
 It would be nice to get the benefits of the compact size and one hand use without having to buy into the 12-volt platform if I can help it.

 This is a unique saw to be sure – I haven’t seen anything like it in the 18-volt class, though 12-volt fans will recognize the look.
 The motor sits above your thumb and index finger, jutting up to allow for a shorter length.
 At about 15.75 inches of bare tool and 17 inches with the battery pack, I can envision getting this shorter saw into the tight spaces that a traditional recip saw won’t fit.
 The one-handed design would surely help in those applications.

 Compared to Bosch’s other recips, the size is a happy medium.
-They have a pocket model at 11 inches long and full size model around 19 inches.
-The bare tool is 4.4 pounds but even with the added battery pack weight it’s still quite light as 18-volt reciprocating saws go.
+They have a pocket model at 11 inches long and a full-size model around 19 inches.
+The bare tool is 4.4 pounds but even with the added battery pack weight, it’s still quite light as 18-volt reciprocating saws go.
 Bosch claims best-in-class power-to-weight ratio, which is understandable given the weight on an 18-volt platform.
 It’s certainly lighter than some of the corded saws we have that feel like cement blocks!
 There are plenty of times cuts have to be made above the shoulders, so this smaller, lighter, one-handed Bosch 18V Compact Reciprocating Saw is a promising innovation.

 Making the Cut